Chicago Guardianship Administration Lawyer

 This conversation can happen with family or close friends.
 It can also begin with an experienced attorney.
 Consulting with an attorney before you have those conversations with family or friends can help you understand the potential legal rights and responsibilities of guardianship.

 An attorney can also help you determine what type of guardianship is best for your individual situation.
-Some types of guardianship that exist in Illinois include:

 While the process may seem straightforward on paper, guardianship cases can quickly become complicated.
 Having an experienced attorney on your side from day one is the best way to achieve a positive outcome for your situation.